dkbrookie/Monitoring/Workstation/Best_Practice_List.md

 - Disk defrag if disk is more than 15% fragemented
   - Disk must be spindle, not an SSD/NVMe
   - Only start defrag after 10PM or inside of maintenance window

+## Low Priority Wish List
+- Verify we cannot launch IP scanners
+  - Don't think we can implement this since we use it for techs so often...so need a way to either block it to specific users, or to alert when it's used.